 Do you have a culturally different client who is Hispanic?
 Where does your Hispanic client fall on the Hispanic-American continuum?
 What ethical implications does this have on your counseling techniques?
 The ACA Code of Ethics states, "Counselors respect diversity and must not discriminate against clients because of age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital status, or socioeconomic status."

-On this track we have discussed the cultural and historical perspectives in counseling culturally different clients who are Hispanic.
+In this section, we have discussed the cultural and historical perspectives in counseling culturally different clients who are Hispanic.
 We discussed the implications of these cultural and historical perspectives.

-On the next track we will look at a specific case with a Hispanic client named Luisa and analyze the influences impacting that counseling experience.
+In the next section, we will look at a specific case with a Hispanic client named Luisa and analyze the influences impacting that counseling experience.

 Ethics CEU QUESTION 5